GoateSo/baselang/README.md

 # Baselang.scala

-A minimal implementation of the Base language compiler for [UW Madison CS536](https://pages.cs.wisc.edu/~hasti/cs536/) in scala.
+A minimal implementation of the Base language compiler for [UW Madison CS536](https://pages.cs.wisc.edu/~hasti/cs536/) in Scala.

-The parsing stage was implmented using [FastParse](https://com-lihaoyi.github.io/fastparse/), and the remaining stages were implemented manually, using the java program as a guide.
+The parsing stage was implmented using [FastParse](https://com-lihaoyi.github.io/fastparse/), and the remaining stages were implemented manually, using the existing java program as a guide.

-The compiler implementation explores a mixture of paradigms, leveraging functional parser combinators during parsing and recursive tree exploration with imperative state management during name analysis, type checking, and codegen.
+The compiler implementation explores a mixture of paradigms, leveraging functional parser combinators during parsing and recursive tree exploration with imperative state management during name analysis, type checking, and code generation.

-Overall, the project (as of 5/23/24) consists of 1083 lines of code spread over 6 main files, `AST.scala(144)`,`Codegen.scala(339)`,`Main.scala(36)`,`NameAnalyzer.scala(188)`,`Parser.scala(185)`, and `TypeChecker.scala(191)` compared to the ~3000 line megalith of an `ast.java` file in the original project (not counting any smaller helper files/ files for parser/lexer generation).
+Overall, the project (as of 5/24/24) consists of 1087 lines of code spread over 9 main files, compared to the ~3000 line megalith of an `ast.java` file in the original project (not counting any smaller helper files/ files for parser/lexer generation).

 ## Specifications